-Most communication will be made through Collegiate Connections.
+Most communication will be made through our e-newsletter, the Collegiate Connection.
 Be sure to read those newsletters when they are sent as they contain very important information.
 Open communication is key to meeting the needs of each student.
 We value your feedback.
 We ask parents to complete an Extended Day Programs survey at the end of the year so we can continue to make this program the best it can be.
 Feel free to call or email the director at any time.
 If you would like to visit longer than a few minutes, you are more than welcome to make an appointment to meet with the director.